Gumpsj/scratch-gui/README.md

 I'm sorry, but only Italian labels are available at the moment.
 You can translate or add yours following the expected schema.

 I'm not a real expert with Scratch developing, so for sure there are better ways to let Arduino communicate with Scratch 3.
-However, my extension works and the children were very happy: D
+However, my extension works and the children were very happy :smirk:

 In order to use an Arduino Uno with Scratch 3.0 we need to access serial port.
 As I know, it's not possible directly from Scratch, so we can use node.js and websockets: Scratch extension will receive data from websocket.